Installing FreeBSD 7.0 on a Lenovo Thinkpad Z61p

 Z61p, since it offered support for the Intel 3945ABG wireless

 adapter.
-Now, an experimental driver, wpi
+Now, an experimental driver, wpi, was available in

 FreeBSD 7.0 for the 3945ABG, so I thought I would try it instead.